sam596/WCA-Stats/registrations/competitionId.md

 ## All WCA Registrations

-*Last updated using WCA Developer Export from Mon Jun 08 at 1911UTC*
+*Last updated using WCA Developer Export from Thu Jun 11 at 2011UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*